modin-project/modin/docs/flow/modin/experimental/core/execution/native/implementations/omnisci_on_native/index.rst

 .. figure:: /img/omnisci/omnisci_ingress.svg
    :align: center

-Note, that during this ingress flow, no data was imported to the OmniSciDB.
-The need for importing to OmniSci is decided at the execution stage by the Modin Core Dataframe layer.
+Note that during this ingress flow, no data is actually imported to the OmniSciDB.
+The need for importing to OmniSci is decided later at the execution stage by the Modin Core Dataframe layer.
 If the query requires for the data to be placed in OmniSciDB then the import is triggered.
 :py:class:`~modin.experimental.core.execution.native.implementations.omnisci_on_native.dataframe.dataframe.OmnisciOnNativeDataframe`
 passes partition to import to the